Frequently Asked Questions

 Project Overview and Goals

-- Goal: Create a secure and reliable Node.js service that exposes an API endpoint to send SMS messages using Vonage.
+Goal: Create a secure and reliable Node.js SMS service that exposes a REST API endpoint to send SMS messages using the Vonage Messages API.

 @vonage/server-sdk